-Certain types of accounts, such as POP and IMAP accounts, store their information in Outlook Data Files (.pst files).
-Outlook 365 accounts, Exchange accounts, and Outlook.com accounts store their information in Offline Outlook Data Files (.ost files).
+Certain types of accounts, such as POP accounts, store their information in Outlook Data Files (.pst files).
+Outlook 365 accounts, Exchange accounts, IMAP accounts, and Outlook.com accounts store their information in Offline Outlook Data Files (.ost files).

 Outlook Data File (.pst)

 An Outlook Data File (.pst) contains your messages and other Outlook items and is saved on your computer.
-POP and IMAP accounts—which are the two types of accounts you'll commonly create when adding an email account from an internet service provider (ISP) like Xfinity or AT&T or Cox—download all of your email messages from your mail server and save them on your computer.
+POP accounts—which is a common type of account you can create when adding an email account from an internet service provider (ISP) like Xfinity or AT&T or Cox—download all of your email messages from your mail server and save them on your computer.

 You can also use an Outlook Data File (.pst) to backup or export items from any type of email account.
 For more information on backing up your email messages, calendar, contact, and task data, see Export or backup email, contacts, and calendar to an Outlook .pst file.
 You can also import email messages, calendar, contact, and task data from another Outlook Data File (.pst).
 For more information about importing items, see Import email, contacts, and calendar from an Outlook .pst file.

 Note: You cannot import from an Offline Outlook Data File (.ost) file.

 Because these files are saved on your computer, they aren’t subject to mailbox size limits on a mail server.
 By moving items to an Outlook Data File (.pst) on your computer, you can free up storage space in the mailbox on your mail server.

 When messages or other Outlook items are saved in an Outlook Data File (.pst), the items are available only on the computer where the file is saved.